 One of the particularly horrific and wasteful mandates of the New Deal was the Agricultural Adjustment Act of 1933; a legislative abomination that seemed more befitting of Stalin than an American president.
 Crops were burned, livestock were slaughtered and taxes were levied all in service of eliminating surpluses and increasing the purchasing power of agriculture producers.
 Despite being initially stricken down as unconstitutional in 1936, the AAA’s destructive consequences weren’t limited to kneecapping the agriculture industry.
-The seed of the eventual destruction of the gold standard known as the Thomas Amendment was written into the AAA which paved the way for unlimited credit expansion by the Fed.
-FDR would eventually revive the AAA in 1938 and institute a vast array of agriculture price supports, quotas and subsidies through Federal Crop Insurance Corporation and Commodity Credit Corporation and enshrine an era of farm belt crony capitalism and big agribusiness.
+The seed of the eventual destruction of the gold standard known as the Thomas Amendment was written into the AAA.
+This amendment paved the way for unlimited credit expansion by the Fed.
+FDR would eventually revive the AAA in 1938 and institute a vast array of agriculture price supports, quotas and subsidies through Federal Crop Insurance Corporation and Commodity Credit Corporation.
+These actions enshrined an era of farm belt crony capitalism and big agribusiness for years to come.

-By 1935, FDR implemented the Works Progress Administration; the bureaucracy which doled out millions to fund domestic infrastructure projects and left a seemingly indelible impression of the virtues of federal economic activism in the minds of the public.
+By 1935, FDR implemented the Works Progress Administration.
+This bureaucracy doled out millions to fund domestic infrastructure projects.
+It also left a seemingly indelible impression of the virtues of federal economic activism in the minds of the public.
 Though many roads were paved and bridges built, a closer examination of the WPA legacy reveals more than a few arbitrary mandates, squandered resources and crony coffers lined.

 Things went from bad to worse with the passage of the quasi-Marxist National Labor Relations Act of 1935 aka the Wagner Act.
 The Wagner Act took labor grievances out of the courts and into the purview of a new federal bureaucracy, the National Labor Relations Board.
 Under the cover of legitimacy accorded by the Wagner Act and NRLB, labor unions could threaten and intimidate employers and nonunion workers into compliance and acquiescence.

 As if these actions weren’t damning enough, the origins of the 2008 housing crisis can also be traced to Federal Housing Act of 1934.
-The vast complex of government sponsored entities and federal agencies charged with overseeing home ownership mandates created a set of incentives which provided more than enough legislative and monetary helium for a housing bubble when conjoined with an inflationary monetary policy.
+The vast complex of government sponsored entities and federal agencies were charged with overseeing home ownership mandates.
+Instead, they created a set of incentives which provided more than enough legislative helium for a housing bubble when conjoined with an inflationary monetary policy.

 The conventional wisdom about the government’s role in alleviating the Great Depression and the private sector’s role in creating it is badly perverted.
 Sadly, politicians benefit by peddling promises of prosperity that they can never fulfill.
 Each dollar diverted towards a subsidy is a dollar of wealth destroyed which could have been diverted towards private enterprise.
 Each dollar of subsidy dispensed by a bureaucrat enriches a crony, aggrandizes the bureaucracy and diminishes the sphere of voluntary exchange.
 Each minimum wage increase is an increase in production costs and prices low skill labor out of the market.
 Each federal agency charged with upholding abstract notions of “public good” creates a license for corruption and moral hazard which only diminishes people’s faith in private enterprise.